MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/assess-office-365-proplus.md

 In addition, Office 365 ProPlus requires the following ports and protocols to be open: [Office 365 URLs and IP address ranges](https://support.office.com/en-us/article/Office-365-URLs-and-IP-address-ranges-8548a211-3fe7-47cb-abb1-355ea5aa88a2?ui=en-US&rs=en-US&ad=US).

-> [!NOTE]
-> **Why do this:** In addition to ensuring Office 365 ProPlus can authenticate and be updated, reviewing your network capacity will determine how you want to deploy and manage Office 365 ProPlus.

 ## Step 4 - Assess application compatibility

 Identify your Office add-ins--including VBA scripts, macros, third-party add-ins, and complex documents and spreadsheets--and assess their compatibility with Office 365 ProPlus.
 In particular, you should: